debiki/talkyard/docs/wildcard-dot-localhost.md

-Making *.localhost addresses work
+Making \*.localhost addresses work
 =============================

+The e2e tests generate website addresses like: `e2e-test-site-random_id.localhost` and we need to make them resolve to localhost, 127.0.0.1.

 Chrome seems to handle `*.localhost` addresses in a good way, i.e. it sends the HTTP request to 127.0.0.1.
-However, for other browsers, and for test suites that send API requests outside the browser, you need to make `*.localhost` addresses work (resolve to localhost).
+However, for other browsers, and for test suites that send API requests outside the browser, we need to make `*.localhost` addresses work (resolve to localhost).

-Why?
-Because the tests generates website addresses like: `e2e-test-site-random_id.localhost`.
+Try this: `ping abc.localhost`, probably it won't work — yet.

 It'd been great if we could just have added a `127.0.0.1  *.localhost` entry to `/etc/hosts`, But wildcard `/etc/hosts` entries are not allowed.
 Instead, we can ...

 Linux